 Lincolnshire Cerebral Palsy Society will be there in your hour of need.
 They seek to help with whatever you may require, whether this be treatment, education or training.
 It is also understood that daily living for someone with Cerebral Palsy can be costly, and so they endeavour to support you financially by offering grants and donations for equipment or otherwise.
 In my view, most importantly, the Society cooperates with local authorities and organisations to raise awareness and improve services accessed by people with CP.

 Lincolnshire Cerebral Palsy Society is a truly great charity and it has the potential to evolve you’re your help.
 To get involved or to be up to date with the latest news and events, please visit this website as much as you can.
 You'll be able to get in contact and find support as well as staying up to date with the latest news and events.
 Check out the Facebook page too.

 Jo is a blogger and writer who lives with Quadriplegic Cerebral Palsy.
-She has recently become a volunteer for us and is keen to raise awareness of our work.
+She has recently become a Trustee for us and is keen to raise awareness of our work.
 Jo has a passion for helping anyone with the condition and has a desire to make a difference.